imjasonmiller/vite-plugin-svg-spritesheet/README.md

 <img src="https://raw.githubusercontent.com/imjasonmiller/vite-plugin-svg-spritesheet/main/images/logo.png" alt="Logo" width="400"/>

 **Type-safe, build-time SVG spritesheets for modern Vite projects**\
-Generate a single optimized spritesheet from your SVG icons, with TypeScript type definitions, efficient caching, live reload support, and full control over configuration — all at build time, with no runtime overhead.
+Generate a single optimized spritesheet from your SVG sprites, with TypeScript type definitions, efficient caching, live reload support, and full control over configuration — all at build time, with no runtime overhead.

 ## Features

 - **Performance and efficiency:** Built entirely at build-time with no runtime dependencies, this plugin optimizes SVGs using SVGO, caches intelligently using content hashes, and scales well with batch processing.

 - **Developer experience:** Enjoy instant type-safe integration with generated TypeScript unions or enums, automatic live reload on file changes, and full control over SVGO config, symbol IDs, and TypeScript type generation.
-Optional color attribute replacement enables theming with `currentColor` and CSS fallbacks, without needing duplicate icons.
+Optional color attribute replacement enables theming with `currentColor` and CSS fallbacks, without needing duplicate sprites.

-- **Flexibility:** Icons can be organized across multiple directories (e.g. `base/`, `theme/`, `custom/`).
+- **Flexibility:** Sprites can be organized across multiple directories (e.g. `base/`, `theme/`, `custom/`).
 Later directories take precedence, allowing for clean overrides.
 Symbol IDs reflect directory structure by default, but can be customized.

 ## Installation